axarekma/pomppuraami/docs/index.md

 where $\Delta t = t_2-t_1$.
 The bounce of the ball is then given by $h/h_0$.

+In principle, we chan extend this further, by just continuing recording bounce times.
+We can solve for each successive bounce by calculating

+$$
+b = \frac{h_{i+1}}{h_{i}} \, .
+$$

 So what happens in practice...

 ![BallHeight](fig/ideal_setup.png "ContactZoom")

 There are two things here.
-First of all, the bounce of the ball is not constant, as it is dependent on the speed of impact.
-Second, for a detector at a finite height, we can only measure a limited number of bounces, as the ball will eventually cease to rise above the detection zone after some time.
-Additionally, without further corrections, the measured bounce is deviating from the ideal case.
+First of all, for an ideal measurement, the bounce of the ball is not constant, as it is dependent on the speed of impact.
+As the ball slows down, the measured bounce of the ball goes up.
+Second, for a detector at a finite height, we can only measure a limited number of bounces, as the ball will eventually cease to rise above the detection zone after a certain amount of time.
+Additionally, without further corrections, the measured bounce deviates from the ideal case.

 Let's dig deeper into the contact mechanics.